Heather Dawn: Godfrey. P.G.C.E., B.Sc. (Joint Hon)

 In another study, Sharma et al (2020) carried out a systematic review and meta-analysis to determine the efficacy of wearing cloth face masks to prevent coronavirus infection transmission.
 They conclude that ‘cloth masks have limited efficacy in combating viral infection transmission’; ‘efficacy of cloth face masks filtration varies and depends on the type of material used, number of layers, and degree of moisture in mask and fitting of mask on face’.
 Even so, in spite of acknowledging that cloth face masks offer inadequate prevention, they suggest that ‘cloth masks may be used in closed, crowded indoor, and outdoor public spaces involving physical proximity to prevent spread of SARS-CoV-2 infection’.

 In short, face masks do not provide meaningful protection against infection and compromise the immune system by inhibiting appropriate respiration.
-They do not prevent transmission of viral (or other nano or micro) particles, and are likely to create unfavourable conditions for the person wearing the mask (potentially leading to infection of the respiratory system and poor systemic function), especially when face masks, or other coverings, are worn for long periods of time.
+They do not prevent transmission of viral (or other micro) particles, and are likely to create unfavourable conditions for the person wearing the mask (potentially leading to infection of the respiratory system and poor systemic function), especially when face masks, or other coverings, are worn for long periods of time.

 Bea et al (2020) Effectiveness of Surgical and Cotton Masks in Blocking SARS-CoV-2: A controlled comparison in 4 patients.
 American college of physicians.
 Public Health emergency collection. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7153751/